We’re delighted that you’re interested in Poland at Expo 2020 Dubai!

 A special area designed just for kids can be found right in front of the Poland Pavilion’s main entrance.
 Our bespoke playground makes reference to the theme of bird migration and offers a world of fun for our youngest visitors.
 Don’t miss the Antigravity Mirror, where they can witness the illusion of floating in the air!

 Most of the Poland Pavilion’s hosts are students from five Polish universities.
 You can communicate with them in English and Polish.
 Some of them are also Spanish, Italian, Arabic, Russian, French, Ukrainian.

-The Polish Pavilion was designed to be accessible to all our guests.
+The Poland Pavilion was designed to be accessible to all our guests.
 The two-story building has an elevator.
 The restaurant is on level zero.